-|Queue||Number of Nodes||Processors per Node||Cores per Node||Memory per Node||Interconnect|
+|Front-Ends||Number of Nodes||Processors per Node||Cores per Node||Memory per Node||Retires in|

 |With GPU||3||Two Sky Lake CPUs @ 2.60GHz with one NVIDIA Tesla V100||20||754 GB||2023|